Native, Web or Cross-Platform Apps – What to Choose?

 (Courtesy: Allied Market Research)

-The idea of partnering with a mobile app development company or web application services is a wise option.
+The idea of partnering with a mobile app development company or web application development company is a wise option.
 But you’ll be bombarded with a barrage of terminology like native apps, web apps and cross-platform apps etc.

 Of course, the requirements vary among companies yet it is critical to know about these apps before finalizing the best one for you.

 Native vs. Web vs. Cross-Platform App – What’s the difference?

 Mobile Web apps basically are websites, which are built only for access from smart devices.
 This is a common option most companies look for.
 A responsive website helps a mobile user to access a website through smart mobile phones or tablets seamlessly.

 The technologies used to build these websites include, HTML5, JQuery and others.
 The underlying technologies are Java, HTML and CSS.

 The most important benefit of responsive web apps is it can combine the resourcefulness of the internet and the functionality of the touch-enabled screen.
 It works on almost all browsers and across devices.

 Some advantages of responsive web apps include